kilowatt-/AirMap/README.md

 This web application was developed with React/Redux and Node.js.
 It is styled with React Bootstrap, and is powered by React Leaflet as its mapping tool.

-Static airport data (total number of departures) was sourced from the ICAO iSTARS API and stored in JSON format.
+Static airport data (total number of departures) was sourced from the ICAO iSTARS API, combined with mwgg's Airport Database for IATA codes and city information,  and stored in JSON format.

 Detailed data is fetched from OpenSky Network's REST API.
 ## Issues/Limitations
 - This application is not responsive on mobile.
 - Many major airports around the world do not have detailed departure data, due to gaps in the data source.